 Veterans' Cemetery.
-The Department requests the enacted level of \$785,000 from all funds, including \$0.7 million from federal funds and \$85,000 from restricted receipts for capital costs at the Veterans' Cemetery.
+The Department requested the enacted level of \$785,000 from all funds, including \$0.7 million from federal funds and \$85,000 from restricted receipts for capital costs at the Veterans' Cemetery.
 This includes \$0.7 million from a new grant from the National Cemetery Administration to improve the areas around the Memorial Circle and World War II Memorial at the Veterans' Cemetery in Exeter and \$85,000 for the purchase of four lawn mowers and two utility vehicles for maintenance services at the Veterans' Cemetery through the Memorial Fund.

-The Governor recommends \$700,000 less than requested for the National Cemetery Administration grant because the Department did not provide sufficient information regarding construction details of the project or a timeline of proposed improvements.
+The Governor recommended \$700,000 less than requested for the National Cemetery Administration grant because the Department did not provide sufficient information regarding construction details of the project or a timeline of proposed improvements.
+The Assembly concurred.

 Veterans' Cemetery Columbarium.
-The Departments requests \$515,000 from federal funds available through the United States Department of Veterans Affairs for the construction of a new columbarium at the Veterans Memorial Cemetery in Exeter.
+The Departments requested \$515,000 from federal funds available through the United States Department of Veterans Affairs for the construction of a new columbarium at the Veterans Memorial Cemetery in Exeter.
 This is the first year of a two-year project.
 The columbarium will contain 2,000 niches for families who select a cremation rather than a burial for their deceased.
 The cemetery currently has two columbaria.
 The first is full and the second had 240 available niches as of May 2011; approximately 270 niches are filled each year.
-Without the new columbarium, families will have no other option other than to bury the cremated remains of the deceased.
-The Governor recommends funding as requested.
+Without the new columbarium, families will have no option other than to bury the cremated remains of the deceased.
+The Governor recommended funding as requested.
+He subsequently requested an amendment to remove the funding, shifting \$70,000 to FY 2012 and \$445,000 to FY 2014 because of delays in receiving federal approval.
+The Assembly concurred.

 Veterans' Home Capital Projects.
-The Department requests \$1.3 million from all sources, including \$0.2 million from federal funds and \$1.0 million from restricted receipts for capital projects at the Veterans' Home.
+The Department requested \$1.3 million from all sources, including \$0.2 million from federal funds and \$1.0 million from restricted receipts for capital projects at the Veterans' Home.
 This is \$0.1 million less than enacted from restricted receipts and is not consistent with the capital budget request.
 All projects are described in the Capital Budget Section of this publication.
-The Governor recommends \$2.1 million more than requested, primarily from restricted receipts to fully fund the six requested projects in FY 2012, consistent with the capital budget request.
+The Governor recommended \$2.1 million more than requested, primarily from restricted receipts to fully fund the six requested projects in FY 2012, consistent with the capital budget request.
+The Assembly concurred.